Platform

 2) Sprawl Steals Resources from Affordable Housing

-Because of how expensive it is, Sprawl shifts public investment to low-density suburbs, leaving urban affordable housing and transit programs underfunded and deteriorating.
-Areas like downtown Las Vegas, Naked City, Maryland Parkway, downtown North Las Vegas, Charleston, East Las Vegas, Historic Westside, and Chinatown, where these neighborhoods have been historically left out and cut off from public investment.
+Because of how expensive it is, sprawl shifts public investment to newer low-density suburbs, leaving urban affordable housing and transit programs underfunded and deteriorating.
+Areas like downtown Las Vegas, Naked City, Maryland Parkway, downtown North Las Vegas, Charleston, East Las Vegas, Historic Westside, and Chinatown, have been historically left out and cut off from public investment.

 Solution:

-RTC of Southern Nevada released its 2025 underutilized land inventory study and found 78,000 acres of land within the SNPLMA boundary that we can develop, that’s equivalent to the size of Henderson.
+In 2025 RTC of Southern Nevada released its underutilized land inventory study and found 78,000 acres of land within the SNPLMA boundary that can house infill development.
+That’s equivalent to the size of Henderson!
 Of this land, about 85% was classified as vacant.
 When we revitalize vacant lots, repurpose old buildings, upgrade parks and invest in existing neighborhoods, we create jobs, attract businesses, and boost local economies and tax revenues.

 Healthcare